Expectation-maximization for structure determination directly from cryo-EM micrographs: Numerical results

 \subsection{Arbitrary spacing distribution of projection images within the micrograph}

-So far, we considered the case of well-separated micrographs, where each projection image is separated by at least a full projection length from its neighbor~\eqref{eq:sep}.
+So far, we considered the case of well-separated micrographs, where at least a full projection length separates each projection image from its neighbor~\eqref{eq:sep}.
 This allowed us to develop the approximate EM framework (Algorithm~\ref{alg:stochastic_approximate_EM}) under the assumption that each patch contains at most one projection image.

-We now discuss the case of an arbitrary spacing distribution of projection images within the micrograph, which better reflects practical cryo-EM micrographs.
-In this model, we assume only that the projection images do not overlap; see Fig.~\ref{fig:micrograph_arbitrary_spacing_distribution} for an example of such simulated micrograph.
+We now discuss the case of an arbitrary spacing distribution of projection images within the micrograph, which better reflects the spacing distribution in practical cryo-EM micrographs.
+In this model, we assume only that the projection images do not overlap; see Figure~\ref{fig:micrograph_arbitrary_spacing_distribution} for an example of such simulated micrograph.
 Consequently, when partioning the measurement to~$N_{\text{patches}}$ of size~$L \times L$, each patch can now consist of up to 4 projection images.
 In order to integrate the arbitrary spacing distribution model into the approximate EM framework, one needs to account for the possibility of multiple projections in a single patch.
-Namely, the set of possible shifts within a patch of all four potential image projections is~$\mathbb{L}^4$, and the space of possible rotations is the group~\mbox{$SO(3) \times SO(3) \times SO(3) \times SO(3)$}.
+Namely, the set of possible shifts within a patch of all four potential image projections is~$\mathbb{S}^4$, and the space of possible rotations is the group~\mbox{$\SO(3) \times \SO(3) \times \SO(3) \times \SO(3)$}.
 A similar analysis was conducted for 1-D~\cite{lan2020multi} and 2-D~\cite{kreymer2022two} related models.
 Clearly, this mechanism will greatly inflate the computational complexity of the algorithm.